 When talking about these issues, both in the media and in materials created by pro-immigrant groups, language matters, as do images and video accompanying the content.
-Depictions of ICE officers looking touah brandishing handcuffs, and migrants walking in the desert or living in open-air frequently tents are attached to news stories. even if the image has little to do with the content.
+Depictions of ICE officers looking tough brandishing handcuffs, and migrants walking in the desert or living in open-air tents are frequently attached to news stories. even if the image has little to do with the content.